ebennequin/FewShotVision/README.md

 # Few Shot Learning

+### ⚠️ This code is no longer maintained.
+For up-to-date and documented code for few-shot learning, check out [EasyFSL](https://github.com/sicara/easy-few-shot-learning)

 This code was used for research in Few-Shot Image Classification and Few-Shot Object Detections.
 The resulting paper is available [here](https://arxiv.org/abs/1909.13579).
 These two tasks constitute the two parts of the repository.
 It contains: